spawnfest/zig_builder/README.md

 # ZigBuilder

-Mix tasks for installing and invoking [zig](https://ziglang.org/)
+Mix tasks for installing and generation of [zig](https://ziglang.org/) build files and compilation of projects.

-ZigBuilder is a library providing seamless integration between Elixir and the Zig compiler, allowing developers to replace `cmake` with `zig_builder`.
+ZigBuilder is a library providing seamless integration between Elixir and Zig, allowing developers to replace third party tools like `cmake` with an universal builder provided by zig.

 ## Features